WLQQ

-WLQQ (106.7 MHz) is a commercial FM radio station licensed to West Lafayette, Indiana.
-It is owned by Woof Boom Radio and it broadcasts an adult contemporary radio format, branded as "Q106.7".
-Its radio studios and offices are on Main Street in Lafayette, Indiana.
+WLQQ (106.7 FM) is a commercial radio station licensed to West Lafayette, Indiana, United States.
+Owned by Woof Boom Radio, it broadcasts an adult contemporary format branded as "Q106.7".
+Studios and offices are located on Main Street in Lafayette, Indiana.

-WLQQ has an effective radiated power (ERP) of 6,000 watts.
-Its transmitter is in rural northwestern Tippecanoe County on North 400 West.
-Programming is also steamed on line, via the WLQQ website.
+WLQQ's transmitter is in rural northwestern Tippecanoe County on North 400 West.
+In addition to a standard analog transmission, WLQQ is available online.